Álvaro Brachi: Spain

 Born in Seville, Andalusia, Brachi only played lower league football in his country, representing the reserve teams of both Real Betis and RCD Espanyol.

 He spent two seasons in the Segunda División B, being relegated in 2007–08 and 2009–10 with Espanyol B.

 Anorthosis and Videoton

-In the summer of 2010, Brachi joined Anorthosis Famagusta F.C. on loan.
+In the summer of 2010, Brachi joined Anorthosis Famagusta FC on loan.
 His debut in professional football took place on 29 August, as he came on as a late substitute in a 3–2 away win against Alki Larnaca FC in the Cypriot First Division.

 Subsequently, Brachi spent four years in Hungary at the service of Videoton FC, signing at the same time as compatriot Héctor Sánchez.
 He was regularly played by Paulo Sousa– a total of 39 matches in his first two years in the Nemzeti Bajnokság I – but, after his replacement with fellow Portuguese coach José Gomes, became a fringe player.

 Brachi left Videoton on 30 June 2015.